 This page gives career information of relevance to Imperial Postgraduate Medicine Students.

-You can find out how the Careers Service supports Imperial students on our services for students page, explore our career events, attend one to one appointments and sign up for our weekly newsletter, sent every Thursday (sign up by checking the relevant box on your personal profile on JobsLive).
+You can find out how the Careers Service supports Imperial students on our Services for students webpage, explore our career events, attend one-to-one appointments and sign up for our weekly newsletter, sent every Thursday (sign up by checking the relevant box on your personal profile on JobsLive).
 Whatever stage you are at with your studies, we’re here to help from day one of your Master's programme right through to PhD studies.

 You have access to an online learning course called Attributes and Aspirations (AA).
 This course will help you be a better student by supporting your transferable (e.g. project management, communication, critical thinking) skills and take you through career planning using specific examples relevant to post-graduate medicine.
 Be sure to access the right version of AA for you, choosing either the Master's version or the PhD version of modules to enrol in.

 Postgraduate medicine graduates have a wide range of career options.
 Some choose to continue using their medical related knowledge in their career, and others choose to change direction after graduation.
 Many graduates choose to continue onto PhD study.
-You can explore where our graduates end up further through our Imperial destinations information.
+You can explore where our graduates end up further through our postgraduate What do imperial graduates do? webpage.
 Use the resources below to help you start to explore and understand your options and to begin to develop your career plans.

 tabs - pg medicine